ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

 ^^^^^^^^^^^^^^^^^^^

 Turtlesim is a lightweight simulator that represents a robot as a turtle you can control on the screen.
-It lets you practice core ROS concepts without the need for any hardware.

-Start by sourcing your setup files in a new terminal, as described in :doc:`Configuring environment <../Configuring-ROS2-Environment>`.
 It lets you practice core ROS concepts without the need for any real hardware.

 Install the Turtlesim package for your ROS distribution: